Here's your weekly WandaVision Easter eggs and Marvel references from episode 3 (spoilers!)

-WandaVision episode 3, streaming now, bursts into color as the suburban sitcom surrealness hits the '70s.
+Episode 3 of Marvel's WandaVision, streaming now, bursts into color as the suburban sitcom surrealness hits the 1970s.
 From Quicksilver to SWORD, what Easter eggs and Marvel references does the third installment of the Disney Plus series reveal?

 New chapters of the nine-part Disney Plus show arrive every Friday.
 Starting with episodes 1 and 2, we're recapping each episode and diving into the mysterious reality of witchy Wanda Maximoff (Elizabeth Olsen) and awkward android Vision (Paul Bettany).